victormsti/clojure-reminders-api-crud-example/README.md

 # reminders

-This is just a simple project including CRUD REST API operations on Reminer entities.
+This is just a simple project including CRUD REST API operations on Reminder entities.

 ## Prerequisites